YU-Zhejian/yuzj_linux_workshop/quiz1.md

 | `unrar`                      | `rar`      |
 | `unzip`                      | `zip`      |

-Write a program in Shell to automatically extract files based on extensions.
+Write a program in shell to automatically extract files based on extensions.
 If multiple extractors are available for recognized format, the program should try from most favourable program to least, and throw error if no suitable program is found or if the format is not recognized.
 The program should be able to recognize and extract combo formats listed as well:

 - `tar.gz` (`tgz`)
 - `tar.bz2` (`tbz`)